-The Petfood Forum 2018 content advisory board is seeking abstracts for noncommercial oral presentations and posters from undergraduate and graduate students, due February 5, 2018.
+The Petfood Forum 2022 content advisory board is seeking abstracts for noncommercial oral presentations and research posters, due November 1, 2021.
+Make a submission here

-Petfood Forum 2018 is scheduled for April 23–25 at the Kansas City Convention Center in Kansas City, Missouri, USA.
-Please do not plan on submitting an abstract if you are not sure you will be able to attend Petfood Forum during those dates.
+Petfood Forum 2022 is scheduled for May 2-4 at the Kansas City Convention Center in Kansas City, Missouri, U.S. While the conference will likely include a virtual component in addition to the in-person event, please do not submit an abstract, especially for an oral presentation, if you are not sure you will be able to attend Petfood Forum in Kansas City during those dates.

 What to submit